 “Head and neck cancer is devastating,” he says.
 He sees that every day.
 That’s why he wants to do more for his patients.
 That’s why, throughout the long winter, he ran or headed to the gym to train, looking forward to the warmer weather when he could get out his bike again and push forward toward The Ride.

 Dr. Gupta will not ride alone.
 He’s captain of his department team and expects the team to grow in the coming weeks.
 “We invite anyone who’s interested to join our team and show support for patients with head and neck cancer,” he says.
 “Come ride with us!”
-To join Dr. Gupta's team, visit his team page here.

 The funds the team raises will enable the Roswell Park Alliance Foundation to provide grants supporting research and patient programs at Roswell Park.
 In recent years, some of those grants helped launch studies evaluating ways to boost the effectiveness of photodynamic therapy (PDT) against cancers of the head and neck—including recurrent cancers, which are difficult to control.
 We highlighted this research effort in a recent post from Dr. Gal Shafirstein, D.Sc.
 Developed at Roswell Park, PDT combines a nontoxic photosensitizer compound and laser light to kill the tumor and stimulate the patient’s own immune system to destroy cancer cells throughout the body.
 Alliance Foundation funds also contribute to better quality of life for Roswell Park patients, supporting such services as Healing Touch complementary therapy, the Creative Arts Team, and Pastoral Care.